-With deep sadness, M&T Bank announced that President and Chief Operating Officer Mark J. Czarnecki died yesterday after an extended illness.
-He was 61.
+M&T Bank Announces Passing of President and Chief Operating Officer Mark J. Czarnecki

 Mr. Czarnecki served as President of M&T Bank, the principal banking subsidiary of M&T Bank Corporation (NYSE:MTB)(“M&T”), for the past decade.
 He was a member of the Boards of Directors of M&T and M&T Bank, and sat on M&T’s Management Committee.